Scoliodon – Dogfish, Classification, and Characteristics

 - Liver: Large yellowish two-lobed gland present in-between stomach and is suspended by falciform ligaments, gastrohepatic omentum, and hepatoduodenal ligament.

-- The gall – bladder stores bile and drains by a cystic duct which fuses with hepatic duct to form common bile duct, which opens into the duodenum.
+- The gall – bladder stores bile and drains by a cystic duct which fuses with the hepatic duct to form a common bile duct, which opens into the duodenum.

 - Pancreas: It is an elongated, whitish gland present between two limbs of the stomach It is divided into two lobes.
 The dorsal lobe is present parallel to the posterior part of the cardiac stomach- and the ventral lobe is closed to the pyloric stomach.
 The pancreatic duct opens into the ventral wall of the duodenum.

-In Scoliodon the respiration takes place through 5 pairs of gill slits or gill pouches.
+In Scoliodon respiration takes place through 5 pairs of gill slits or gill pouches.